kshirdon/magiceightball/README.md

 You can click the **green X** in the upper right to close the dialog node editor.

-5. Again create another root node by clicking on the **"Greeting"** node and then clicking **"Add node"**.
+5. Again create another root node by clicking on the **"Greetings"** node and then clicking **"Add node"**.
 This will add another node.
 This node's values are as follows:

 ![Architecture Overview](/images/basicWCS_workspaces-dialog-node-setmood.png)

 You can click the **green X** in the upper right to close the dialog node editor.

-6. Again create another root node by clicking on the **"Greeting"** node and then clicking **"Add node"**.
+6. Again create another root node by clicking on the **"Set Mood"** node and then clicking **"Add node"**.
 This will add another node.
 This node's values are as follows:

 ![Architecture Overview](/images/basicWCS_workspaces-dialog-node-showcompassion1.png)
 ![Architecture Overview](/images/basicWCS_workspaces-dialog-node-showcompassion2.png)

 You can click the **green X** in the upper right to close the dialog node editor.

-7. Create a new node under the **"Greeting"** node, called **Answer a Question**.
+7. Create a new node under the **"Show Compassion"** node, called **Answer a Question**.
 Copy and paste the possible responses from the following:

 ```
 As I see it, yes